midhunkalarikkal/FullDomain/Notes/js.md

 ## `setInterval` ##
 =====================
-Definition: Executes a specified function repeatedly at a fixed time interval (in milliseconds) until explicitly stopped using clearInterval.
+Executes a specified function repeatedly at a fixed time interval (in milliseconds) until explicitly stopped using clearInterval.
 Use Case: Periodically running a task, like updating a timer.

 ## Example